+A. All requests for quotes shall include at least one local qualified vendor if the goods or services are available in the local market.
+Local means within the Town of Christiansburg.

+Formatted: List Paragraph, Numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 1 + Alignment: Left + Aligned at: 0.5" + Indent at: 1"

+B. All solicitation for quotes over \$10,000 will be posted to the EVA website OR posted in the local newspaper.

+Formatted: Font: (Default) Times New Roman, 12 pt

-- A. All requests for quotes shall include at least one local qualified vendor if the goods or services are available in the local market.
-Local means within the Town of Christiansburg. - B. All solicitation for quotes over \$30,000 will be posted to the EVA website OR posted in the local newspaper. - C. Purchases from nongovernmental sources where the estimated total cost of the goods or services are \$30,000 or greater but less than \$100,000 may be made after soliciting a minimum of four (4) written quotations. - D. Purchases from nongovernmental sources where the estimated total cost of the goods or services is \$10,000 or greater but less than \$30,000 may be made after soliciting a minimum of three (3) written or documented verbal/telephone quotations.
-Written quotes are preferable. - E. Purchases where the estimated total cost of the goods or services is less than \$10,000 may be made upon receipt of one quote that is shown to be a fair and reasonable price.
-An effort shall be made to solicit more than one quotation when practical or fair and reasonable pricing is in question. - F. Purchases where the estimated total cost of the goods or services is more than \$1,500 but less than \$10,000 require a purchase order to be issued by the purchasing coordinator.. - G. Purchase of used equipment, defined as equipment which has been previously owned and used where the estimated total cost is \$10,000 or greater but less than \$30,000 may be made after soliciting a minimum of two (2) written quotations; award shall be based on the offer deemed to be in the best interest of the Town of Christiansburg.
+A.C.
+Purchases from nongovernmental sources where the estimated total cost of the goods or services are \$30,000 or greater but less than \$100,000 may be made after soliciting a minimum of four (4) written quotations.

+B.D.
+Purchases from nongovernmental sources where the estimated total cost of the goods or services is \$510,000 or greater but less than \$30,000 may be made after soliciting a minimum of three (3) written or documented verbal/telephone quotations.
+Written quotes are preferable.

+E. Purchases where the estimated total cost of the goods or services is less than \$5,000 \$1,500 may be made upon receipt of one quote that is shown to be a fair and reasonable price.
+An effort shall be made to solicit more than one quotation when practical.

+C.F.
+Purchases where the estimated total cost of the goods or services is more than \$1,500 but less than \$10,000 may be made after soliciting a minimum of three (3) written or documented verbal/telephone quotations.
+Written quotes are preferable.

+D.G.
+Purchase of used equipment, defined as equipment which has been previously owned and used where the estimated total cost is \$510,000 or greater but less than \$30,000 may be made after soliciting a minimum of two (2) written quotations; award shall be based on the offer deemed to be in the best interest of the Town of Christiansburg.
 A written determination must be provided and kept in the procurement file if only one source is practicably available and the Town must negotiate a fair and reasonable price.
-Prior to the award of a contract for used equipment, a person technically knowledgeable of the type of equipment sought shall document the condition of the equipment stating that this purchase would be in the best interest of the Town of Christiansburg as part of the purchase documentation; price reasonableness shall be considered in determining award. - H. Procedures may be established for the use of unsealed Bids or Requests for Proposals for goods and non-professional services when the estimated total cost of the goods or services is less than \$100,000. - I. Nothing in this section shall preclude requiring more stringent procedures for purchases made under the small purchase method.
+Prior to the award of a contract for used equipment, a person technically knowledgeable of the type of equipment sought shall document the condition of the equipment stating that this purchase would be in the best interest of the Town of Christiansburg as part of the purchase documentation; price reasonableness shall be considered in determining award.

+E.H.
+Procedures may be established for the use of unsealed Bids or Requests for Proposals for goods and non-professional services when the estimated total cost of the goods or services is less than \$100,000.

+F.I.
+Nothing in this section shall preclude requiring more stringent procedures for purchases made under the small purchase method.